 TechWomen is a professional mentorship and exchange program developed in response to President Obama's efforts to strengthen relations between the United States and Africa and the Middle East.
-Former Secretary of State Hillary Rodham Clinton first announced the TechWomen initiative on April 28, 2010 during President Obama's Entrepreneurship Summit.
+The TechWomen initiative was first announced on April 28, 2010 during President Obama's Entrepreneurship Summit.

 TechWomen is an initiative of the U.S. Department of State's Bureau of Educational and Cultural Affairs, whose mission is to increase mutual understanding between the people of the United States and the people of other countries by means of educational and cultural exchange that assist in the development of peaceful relations.